- Weight Loss Motivation for How to Lose 100 Pounds

 After wearing the Body Bugg almost daily for a year, I took it off.
 It was difficult to part with at first, but then freeing.
 A fitness tracker was a necessary tool at the time, but also important for me to let go of it.

-Ways to use a fitness tracker for women to break a plateau:
+Here are four ways to use a fitness tracker for women to break a plateau in a healthy way:

 If you’ve never used a fitness tracker for women, I highly recommend trying one.
 It’s a fantastic tool to provide feedback.